 Who says autumn decor must consist of a lot of orange?
 Or the traditional accents of green, maroon or brown?
-Let’s toss those expected autumn colors like a kid tossing a nicely racked pile of leaves!
+Let’s toss those expected autumn colors like a kid jumping in a nicely racked pile of leaves!

-And when one has a towering pile of fabric bits and pieces like I do, stuffed precariously in a basket, this is a great crafty project to use up some of those fabric scraps…so you have less guilt when you go out and get yourself more textile treasures!
+When one has a towering pile of fabric bits and pieces like I do, stuffed precariously in a basket, this is a great crafty project to use up some of those fabric scraps… so you have less guilt when you go out and get yourself more textile treasures!
 Here’s to autumn…

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

 D.I.Y fun fabric fall pumpkins

 Do you enjoy decorating for the various seasons but still want to keep with the colors within your home?
 Buck the traditional orange (although it is one of my fave colors!) and decorate for the season to match your personal style and decor.

 how to make autumn pumpkins from fabric scraps

 I successfully used up an assortment of scraps with this project, although I’d have to make several of these pumpkins for all my neighbors to make a dent in my tower of fabric!